PatrickGTR/sf-cnr/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.

 Any contributions you make are **greatly appreciated**.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request